leap71/leap71.github.io/coding-for-engineers/11-computational-fixture-maker-3.md

 But maybe we would like to actually do something outside the `BasePlate` if the flange doesn't fit (like selecting a different base plate, or maybe creating a smaller flange).

-Again, we are trying to keep our options open, without overengineering things.
+Again, we are trying to keep our options open, without overengineering.

-So, now, how do we drill holes into the flange to mount it?
+So, now, how do we cut holes into the flange to mount it?

 We use a drill.

-The easiest way to cut holes is to generate a `Lattice` which has beams for all the holes, and then use it with a `BoolSubtract` operation on the flange.
+The easiest way is to generate a `Lattice` which has beams for all the holes, and then use it with a `BoolSubtract` operation on the flange.

 ```c#